 Event Date:

-Event Location/Name:
+EventLocation/Name:

 Class:

 Time:

 Name of rider filing protest (Print):

 Signature:

 AMA #:

 Name of rider being protested (Print):

 AMA #:

 Item(s) being protested with regard to violation of AMA Racing rulebook BE SPECIFIC - USE BACK OF PAGE FOR DETAILS

 (Official use only) Referee's Ruling: USE BACK OF PAGE FOR DETAILS

 Referee's Name (Print):

-Referee's Signature:
+Referee'sSignature:

 Referee's AMA Number:

-Referee's AMA Number: Fee:

 Fee:

-Fee: Number of items: x \$50 =
+Number of items:x \$50 =

-Fee: Number of items: x \$50 = + Teardown fee (if app.)
++ Teardown fee (if app.)

-Fee: Number of items:x \$50 = + Teardown fee (if app.) = Total fees due: If a protest is decided in favor of the protesting party, the referee will refund the protest fee and teardown fee, if any, and forward a report in writing to the
+= Total fees due:

+If a protest is decided in favor of the protesting party, the referee will refund the protest fee and teardown fee, if any, and forward a report in writing to the AMA.

+If a protest is decided in favor of the protested party:

+In a protest not involving teardown fees, the referee will forward the protest fee to the AMA along with a written report.

-Fee: Number of items:x \$50 = + Teardown fee (if app.) = Total fees due: If a protest is decided in favor of the protesting party, the referee will refund the protest fee and teardown fee, if any, and forward a report in writing to the AMA.
+In a protest involving teardown fees, the referee will forward the protest fee to the AMA along with a written report and the protested party will be entitled to the teardown fees.

-Fee: Number of items:x \$50 = + Teardown fee (if app.) = Total fees due: If a protest is decided in favor of the protesting party, the referee will refund the protest fee and teardown fee, if any, and forward a report in writing to the AMA.
-If a protest is decided in favor of the protested party: In a protest not involving teardown fees, the referee will forward the protest

-Fee: Number of items:

-Fee: Number of items:
+Amount returned to Protesting Party:

+Amount returned to Protested party:

+Amount sent to the AMA: